 Getting a full understanding of the project and work required before outsourcing your project is vital and often ensures that the work can be carried out more efficiently.

-3 – Fail to prepare, prepare to fail
+3 – PCB Design | Fail to prepare, prepare to fail

-Data preparation and library management are time-consuming activities but is a crucial part of the process and if not done correctly can severely impair the success of the project.
+Data preparation and library management are time-consuming activities but are a crucial part of the process and if not done correctly can severely impair the success of the project.
 From the inclusion of library parts to the collation of data sheets for each item, the importance of appropriate data preparation and library management cannot be overstated.

 Some PCB design bureaus will offer this service, but some won’t so it’s important to understand what is required before work commences.
-Some companies will expect fully CAD generated schematics, but many can also work from hand drawn sketches if required.
+Some companies will expect fully CAD-generated schematics, but many can also work from hand-drawn sketches if required.
 This initial planning plays a very important part especially when it comes to communicating your plans.
 This can create added complexities when locating appropriate elements and parts for the design.

-4 – The Project Management Triangle
+4 – PCB Design | The Project Management Triangle

 Never heard of it?
 Neither have many people.